kvdmolen/DTIP/pages/whitepaper.md

 ## 1. Introduction

 European programmes like DSSC and DSIC have made digital collaboration across organizations a strategic priority.
 Current initiatives such as Gaia-X, iSHARE, and the Eclipse Dataspace Protocol aim to achieve this through governance models, compliance requirements, and specialized infrastructure.
-While valuable, these initiatives often couple trust mechanisms tightly with governance overhead, leaving a high barrier for participation and onboarding.

-A shared limitation is that even when two organizations already trust each other, they cannot exchange data directly without going through the dataspace infrastructure and onboarding.
-The technical footprint for adoption is relatively substantial, with high integration effort and the introduction of new standards.
+While valuable, these approaches often couple trust mechanisms tightly with governance overhead, creating barriers to participation.
+Even when two organizations already trust each other, they cannot exchange data directly without going through dataspace infrastructure and onboarding.

-However, all building blocks for a lightweight, decentralized trust infrastructure already exist: the W3C [Decentralized Identifiers](#glossary) (DIDs), [Verifiable Credentials](#glossary) (VCs), and [DIDComm](#glossary) messages.
-What's missing is agreement on how to combine them into a coherent base layer for digital collaboration.
+All building blocks for a lightweight, decentralized trust infrastructure already exist: W3C [Decentralized Identifiers](#glossary) (DIDs), [Verifiable Credentials](#glossary) (VCs), and [DIDComm](#glossary) messages.
+What's missing is agreement on how to combine them into a coherent base layer.

-This whitepaper proposes exactly that: a base layer specifying how these existing standards should be applied for authentication, authorization, trust, delegation and communication, in the context of a dataspace.
-The goal is not to invent something new, but to agree to a set of choices so organizations can adopt a common technical language.
-An incremental trust protocol scaling from informal partnerships to heavily regulated industries, without forcing a one-size-fits-all framework.
-It fulfills the technical requirements of a dataspace such as identity, trust, authorization and interoperability, but without prescribing governance.
-Organizations can start with what they have and adopt capabilities incrementally.
-Also, existing protocols like the DSP Contract Negotiation protocol can easily be layered on top, where DIDComm could serve as the secure transport for such negotiations.
-But it remains optional, as also many scenarios may work fine with direct but trusted access.
+This whitepaper proposes exactly that: a technical profile specifying how these standards should be applied for authentication, authorization, trust, delegation, and communication.
+The goal is not to invent something new, but to agree on a set of choices so organizations can adopt a common technical language—one that scales from informal partnerships to heavily regulated industries.

-The underlying technologies are mature.
-DIDs, Verifiable Credentials, and DIDComm all have W3C specifications, multiple implementations, downloadable tools, and growing adoption.
-What's lacking is consensus on how to apply them in dataspace contexts.

-DTIP builds on established specifications rather than defining new ones:
+DTIP builds on established specifications:
 - [DIIP](https://fidescommunity.github.io/DIIP/) for credential formats (SD-JWT VC) and exchange protocols (OID4VCI, OID4VP)
 - [DCAT](https://www.w3.org/TR/vocab-dcat-3/) for data catalog and offering descriptions
 - [ODRL](https://www.w3.org/TR/odrl-model/) for usage policy expression
 - [DIDComm v2](https://identity.foundation/didcomm-messaging/spec/) for secure peer-to-peer messaging

-The profile is agnostic about data-transport, meaning it can sit on top of existing infrastructure.
-Adoption may be incremental, starting with basic DID authentication for known parties, and adding capabilities as needed.
-Also the profile is agnostic about semantics, allowing any domain-specific roles or semantics being added on top.

 ### 1.1 Foundational Premise